The Mobile SDK lets you push notifications to your customers with an iOS or Android application.

 Review the performance metrics associated with an app push touchpoint.

-- Click the campaign containing the desired touchpoint.
+- Select the campaign containing the desired touchpoint.

-- Click the Eye icon to expand the performance metrics view for the touchpoint with the app push.
-Review each metric in more detail here.
+- Click View (icon) to expand the performance metrics view for the touchpoint with the app push.
+To review each metric in more detail, see Campaign metrics.